GeoVaz09/Quanta/README.md

 ---

 ## 🧩 Overview

-**Quanta** is a custom programming language designed and implemented by GeoVaz09.
-It features its own syntax and interpreter made with Python.
+**Quanta** is a custom programming language with a Python-based interpreter, designed for experimentation, pain and confusion.
+(I would consider it an esolang).

+The project includes two built-in CLI games:

+🎮 Rock, Paper, Scissors – A classic game against the computer.

+🔢 Bigger or Smaller – A number guessing game where players try to guess the correct number in the fewest attempts.
+(Max.
+10 attempts)

+Both games showcase Quanta's ability to handle user input, logic, and control flow — making it one of the worst ;) starting point for learning and exploring programming through custom language design (which is mostly made with bad code).

 <p align="center">
   <img src="Quanta/assets/quanta-logo.png" alt="Quanta Logo" width="500"/>
 </p>